pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/SecurityInTypo3/Notice/Index.rst

   same and there are many places where URLs are possible to insert.
 All of this means one thing: Ordinary backend users maintaining content *can exploit XSS techniques* since they can insert content on pages!
-  This is  *not* a bug in TYPO3 but a “feature” which is impossible to avoid if you at the same time want people to do exactly that; insert pure HTML on pages!Of course the problem is not big; you can always track down which user might have inserted malicious code on the pages
+  This is  *not* a bug in TYPO3 but a "feature" which is impossible to avoid if you at the same time want people to do exactly that; insert pure HTML on pages!Of course the problem is not big; you can always track down which user might have inserted malicious code on the pages